Volkswagen Golf R Review 2025: Price, specs & boot space

 By objective merits it's extremely fast, and away from a standstill it certainly feels it.
 But because the Golf is so refined and the power delivery is so smooth the thrilling effect of the speed seems to wane.
 This is particularly apparent with the standard-fit DSG gearbox , which slurs changes smoothly but seems to rob you of the sensation of speed.
 It's the sort of car where you'll look down at the speedo and be startled at how fast you're actually going.

 Part of the problem is the noise the engine makes, too.
-It's not very exciting, even if you play with the standard sound mode which alter how much fake noise is pumped in via the speakers.
+It's not very exciting, even if you play with the standard sound mode which alters how much fake noise is pumped in via the speakers.
 Still, when you've finished hooning about the place it'll settle down and cruise much like a regular Golf, which will be more important to many.

 The Volkswagen Golf R is one of the most refined hot hatchbacks you can buy, even next to the premium German competition.
 Dial down the engine sound mode and it's barely noticeable at a cruise, while wind noise is also kept nicely at bay even at speed.